polyrhythm-project/new-polyrhythm-project-website/corpus/composers.md

 		<div class="col-md-6">
 			<div class="card-body">
 				<h5 class="category mb-2 card-title">Death Region or Country</h5>
 				<p class="card-text">When considering the corpus by composers' death country, we see a clear shift to the United States.
-This shift is related to the exile of many composers due to World War II.</p>
+This shift is related to the exile of many composers as a result of World War II.</p>
 			</div>
 		</div>
 		<div class="col-md-6">